 Americans still have an obsession with fat in food, but like most obsessions, it obscures the food we need to eat and enjoy.
+Some foods make you feel full and others make you hungrier.
 And some of it is downright fatty.

 Most of us think there are really only two types of fat: solid and liquid.
 Or if you like, saturated and unsaturated, with trans thrown in for good measure and bad heart disease.